alcyhk/gisc/README.md

 ## Grid Instruction Set Computer

 ## Description
-GISC is an instruction set architecture designed for the ***general-purpose quantum computer***.
+GISC is an instruction set architecture designed for the ***general-purpose quantum computer with machine learning***.
 Here is the proof of concept with a 8 bits GISC qpu.

 \* For the full-suite proof of concept with a classical computer.
-Please go to ...
+Please download the fpga bitstream and follow the instructions from the ***classical*** folder.

 ## Blueprint
 <img src="photos/blueprint.png" title="Blueprint">